 This is an excellent way for groups to serve together and the time commitment is minimal.
 The survey will be ready to be administered and no advance preparation is needed.
-Teams will be asked to meet approximately 30 minutes before their assigned shift for a brief orientation.
+Teams are asked to meet approximately 30 minutes before their assigned shift for a brief orientation.

-Volunteers SIGN UP HERE.
-If you have questions or would like more information, contact Mike Wilkins, email@example.com.
+If you can help us finish this important project – or if you have questions or would like more information – contact Mike Wilkins, firstname.lastname@example.org.